 Special Education, Non-Profits and Human Services

-The Cambridge law firm of Clark, Hunt, Ahern & Embry provides a full range of services to for-profit and not-for-profit special education schools and agencies, as well as to individuals with special needs and their families.
+The Cambridge law firm of Gregg, Hunt, Ahern & Embry provides a full range of services to for-profit and not-for-profit special education schools and agencies, as well as to individuals with special needs and their families.
 This area of practice is a focus of our law firm and we provide comprehensive representation and counsel to clients throughout the Commonwealth.
 We also serve as general counsel to the vast majority of all the educational services providers in the Commonwealth, as well as to the trade organization to which all of them belong.
 Due to the breadth and success of our practice in this area, state agencies frequently advise non-profits and special needs providers to employ our firm as their legal counsel.Comprehensive Legal Services for Not-for-Profit Clients

 Our legal services include: